goongoguma/Node-with-React/note.md

       email_verified: true,
       locale: 'ko' } }
   ```
-- access token: It is a token that essentially allows us to reach back to google and say that we have approval to see or manipulte user's email or profile.
+- access token: It is a token that essentially allows us to reach back to google and say that we have approval to see or manipulate user's email or profile.
 - refresh token: It allows us to refresh the access token.
 Access token automatically expired after some amount of time, we can be given optionally refresh token that allows us to update the access token.
 - Profile: contains user's information.